 When drinking liquids, it’s important to avoid using a straw, since the suction force puts pressure on your implant and can interfere with the healing process.
 You should also refrain from drinking alcohol or smoking for at least a few days.

-As your mouth continues to heal, you’ll be able to slowly reintroduce solid foods into your diet.
-Try to choose foods that are rich in protein and nutrients to speed up your recovery.
-Some good choices include:
+As your jawbone continues to heal, you can slowly reintroduce solid foods into your diet.
+Dr. Grubb recommends choosing meals that are rich in protein and other essential nutrients in order to speed up the recovery process.
+Some of these include: